UAL-RE/data-viz-challenge/cfp.md

 ## Eligibility
 Graduate students at the University of Arizona who are enrolled full time in both Spring 2020 and Fall 2020 in any college or discipline.

-## What you get
-Support for building technical skills related to your research and opportunities to apply instructional design and digital pedagogy by creating and delivering new workshop content.

-## What we get
-An opportunity to activate a multidisciplinary network of graduate students engaged in digital scholarship or data science, and a suite of instructional materials that can be reused and integrated into future instruction and training.

 ## Time commitment
 The program runs January 2020 through December 2020 and includes weekly meetings on Friday afternoons while classes are in session as well as self-directed learning time, with an estimated commitment of approximately 4 hours per week.